Estee-Noble/CAPSTONE-Sales-Analysis-Project/README.md

 Unit Price: Price per unit of the product, essential for calculating total sales and assessing product pricing strategies.

-Total Sales: Total revenue from each transaction (was calculated by multiplying Quantity and Unit Price)
+Total Sales: Total revenue from each transaction (was calculated by multiplying Quantity and Unit Price).

+### Scope of Analysis

+The analysis will cover:
+Sales Trends Over Time: Using the "Order Date" column, analyze sales trends by day, week, month, and year to identify high and low-performing periods.

+Regional Performance: Using the "Region" column, evaluate sales performance by different regions to see how geography affects sales.

+Product Performance: Track each "Product" to determine top-selling items, identify underperforming products, and analyze product categories.

+Customer Behavior: Using "Customer ID," identify customer purchasing patterns, repeat purchases, and loyalty metrics.

+Order Analysis: Using "Order ID" and "Quantity," assess the average quantity per order and high-volume products, which can inform stock management and promotional efforts.

 ###Key Performance Indicators (KPIs)
 The KPIs includes: